Central Asia Trekking – Packing List

-Fleece jackets are usually recommended by outdoor companies for second base layer after the t-shirt.
+Fleece jackets are usually recommended by outdoor companies for the second base layer after the t-shirt.
 They are lightweight and give you warmth in the evenings and cold weather.

 - Warm down jacket

 A warm down jacket is perfect for altitudes of over 3000 meters and also for the yurt stays when you will go outside at night for WC.
-There are now very good functional jackets that can be stowed away in a small pouch, and they weigh for example, less than 500 grams.
+There are now very good functional jackets that can be stowed away in a small pouch, and they weigh, for example, less than 500 grams.

 - Rain jacket and pants

-The outer layer of your clothes will be water- and wind-proof jacket and pants.
+The outer layer of your clothes will be a water- and wind-proof jacket and pants.
 Choose quality breathable clothes as functional outdoor clothes will be hard to get during the trek or even in large cities of Tajikistan and Kyrgyzstan.

 - Socks and underwear

-Lightweight, breathable and also recommended moisture-wicking or non-cotton fabrics.
+Lightweight, breathable, and also recommended moisture-wicking or non-cotton fabrics.

 Bring a lightweight, quick-dry towel for trekking and for homestays.